M. Chapoutier - Hermitage Chante-Alouette 2021

 Wine rated (2025 guide) 17,5/20

-Rich, smoky nose of baked cream and warm honey, giving the wine a brilliant sheen, a shimmering vein of golden, ferrous minerality.
-Curried peaches; earthy sweetness and spice.
-Spectacular power and presence without heaviness.
+Rich, smoky nose, baked cream and warm honey, giving the wine a brilliant sparkle, a sparkling vein of golden, ferrous minerality.
+Curry peaches; sweetness and earthy spices.
+Power and spectacular presence without heaviness.
 Honeysuckle finish.
-It's just beginning to enter its orbit and it's magnificent.
+It's just beginning to come into its own and it's magnificent.

 James Suckling